connamara/quickfixn/tutorial/configuration.md

 A settings file is set up with two types of heading; [DEFAULT] and [SESSION].
 [SESSION] tells QuickFIX/N that a new Session is being defined.
 [DEFAULT] is a section to define settings which will be associated with sessions that don't explicitly define them.
 QuickFIX/N itself will not define default values for all required settings.
 If you do not provide a setting that QuickFIX/N needs, it will throw a `ConfigError` telling you what setting is missing or improperly formatted.

-Below are the settigns that can be associated with a session based on the default functionality provided with QuickFIX/N, followed by an example.
+Below are the settings that can be associated with a session based on the default functionality provided with QuickFIX/N, followed by an example.

 QuickFIX Settings
 -----------------